• Work with Us

 It’s at this NVZ line that points are more easily won.
 So having said that, every return-of-serve should be followed immediately to the kitchen line (and split-stepping as you work your way through the transition area).

 In addition to this strategy, there are certain things you should not do.
-With that in mind, here are my Top 10 Technique & Strategy Flaws [that may be] Impeding your Pickleball Progress.
+With that in mind, here are our Top 10 Technique & Strategy Flaws [that may be] Impeding your Pickleball Progress.

 Pickleball Etiquette